CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/on-premises-faq.md

 <details>
   <summary>How do I configure the On-Premises version?</summary>

 Pull down the Docker image from CodeTogether's Private Docker Registry or our security-audited listing in the [Red Hat Software Catalog](https://catalog.redhat.com/software/containers/genuitec/codetogether/5fbbdc772937386820426f55), and then run the CodeTogether On-Premises container with straight-up Docker or Kubernetes.
-For detailed instructions, see [CodeTogether On-Premises Installation Guide](../on-premises/on-premises-installation-guide.md)
+For detailed instructions, see [CodeTogether Live On-Premises Installation Guide](../on-premises/on-premises-installation-guide.md)

 </details>

 <details>
   <summary>I have several Code Together servers, is there an integrated load balancer or do I need a personal load balancer?</summary>

-As of version 2022.1, CodeTogether does support multi-server deployments for load balancing, and lower latency in regional deployments.
-See the [CodeTogether On-Premises Installation Guide](../on-premises/on-premises-installation-guide.md) for details.
+As of version 2022.1, CodeTogether Live does support multi-server deployments for load balancing, and lower latency in regional deployments.
+See the [CodeTogether Live On-Premises Installation Guide](../on-premises/on-premises-installation-guide.md) for details.

 </details>